 - Practice kickboxing or a martial art.
-(Note: It’s purposeful aggression, so long as your child practices when they’re not angry too.)
+(Note: It’s purposeful movement, not aggression, as long as your child practices when they’re not angry too.)

 - Ask kids questions that help them identify feelings.
 “You seem upset.
-Tell me about that.”
+Tell me more about that.”

 - If they can’t figure it out, offer some choices: